Ili Rebellion: Kulja revolt

 Many of the Turkic peoples of the Ili region of Xinjiang had close cultural, political and economic ties with Russia and later the Soviet Union.
 Many of them were educated in the Soviet Union, and a community of Russian settlers lived in the region.
 As a result, many of the Turkic rebels fled to the Soviet Union and obtained Soviet assistance in creating the Sinkiang Turkic People's Liberation Committee (STPNLC) in 1943 to revolt against the Kuomintang rule in Ili.
-The pro-Soviet Uyghur who later became leader of the revolt, Ehmetjan Qasim, was Soviet-educated and described as "Stalin's man" and as a "Communist-minded progressive".
+The pro-Soviet Uyghur who later became leader of the revolt, Ehmetjan Qasimi, was Soviet-educated and described as "Stalin's man" and as a "Communist-minded progressive".

-A mission sent by Kuomintang officials in Ürümqi to crush the Turkic Muslims, who were prepared to overthrow Chinese rule, failed because his troops had arrived too late.
-Several Turkic cavalry units armed by the Soviets crossed into China in the direction of Kuldja.
-In November 1944 the head official in the mission was killed by Turkic Uyghur and Kazakh rebels backed by the Soviet Union.

 The rebels assaulted Kulja on 7 November 1944, rapidly took over parts of the city, and massacred Kuomintang troops.
 However, the rebels encountered fierce resistance from Kuomintang forces holed up in the power and central police stations and did not take them until the 13th.
 The creation of the "East Turkestan Republic" (ETR) was declared on the 15th.

 The Soviet Army assisted the Ili Uyghur army in capturing several towns and airbases.
 Non-communist Russians like the White Russians and Russian settlers who had lived in Xinjiang since the 19th century also helped the Soviet Red Army and the Ili Army rebels and suffered heavy losses.
-Many leaders of the East Turkestan Republic were Soviet agents or affiliated with the Soviet Union, like Abdulkerim Abbas, Ishaq Beg, Saifuddin Azizi and the White Russians F. Leskin, A. Polinov and Glimkin.
+Many leaders of the East Turkestan Republic were Soviet agents or affiliated with the Soviet Union, like Abdukerim Abbasov, Ishaq Beg, Seypidin Azizi and the White Russians Fotiy Leskin, Ivan Polinov and Glimkin.
 When the rebels ran into trouble taking the vital Airambek airfield from the Chinese, Soviet military forces directly intervened and helped to mortar Airambek and to reduce the Chinese stronghold.